 What Is a Payment Gateway?

-While payment processors are necessary for in-person transactions such as those facilitated by a credit card reader, you’ll also need a payment gateway for card-not-present transactions (CNP transactions), such as online payments via your eCommerce store.
+While payment processors are necessary for in-person transactions, such as those facilitated by a credit card reader, you’ll need a payment gateway for card-not-present transactions (CNP transactions), such as online payments via your eCommerce store.
 (For transactions that are done via phone or mail, a virtual terminal is used.)

 How does a payment gateway work?

-When a customer is done with putting items into their virtual shopping cart and goes to the checkout page to enter their payment information, the payment gateway enters the game.
-The gateway makes sure that all the data that’s entered—such as the cardholder’s credit card information—is securely encrypted and then routed accordingly.
+When a customer is done putting items into their virtual shopping cart and goes to the checkout page to enter their payment information, the payment gateway enters the game.
+The gateway ensures that all data entered—such as the cardholder’s credit card information—is securely encrypted and then routed accordingly.

 Through the payment gateway, a secure connection is created between your online store, your customer’s Internet browser, and their credit card company.

-The acquirer, or your bank, will send a request to the issuer (which goes through the payment processing service provider) and if the transaction is determined to be legitimate and the customer has enough funds, the payment gateway will finalize the sale and relay approval.
+The acquirer or your bank will send a request to the issuer (which is processed through the payment processing service provider).
+If the transaction is deemed legitimate and the customer has sufficient funds, the payment gateway will finalize the sale and relay the approval.

 It’s also good to know that you’ll most likely also need a Secure Sockets Layer (SSL) certificate if you want to accept payments through your online store.
 This will improve the security of the connection on your eCommerce site and your customers’ browsers.
 On the customers’ side, they’ll see an extra “s” in the “http” part of the URL (such as “https://staxpayments.com/“).